-All of Oakfield’s pupils have enjoyed basket workshops from either Karl Brown (ex-England captain) or Tyler Bernadini (captain of the Leicester Riders).
+Previously Oakfield’s pupils have enjoyed basket workshops from either Karl Brown (ex-England captain) or Tyler Bernadini (captain of the Leicester Riders).

 All classes have access to and frequently use additional areas within school where learning can take place.
 Elm is designed for smaller intervention groups.
 They are calm spaces where children can access role play, sensory equipment and interactive technology

 Oakfield Short Stay School provides tasks and activities which are differentiated to meet the needs of all pupils.
 We provide a multi disciplinary approach, that uses the schools resources efficiently.
 Pupils are taught in small classes, with a high staff : pupil ratio, with bespoke individual timetables.

 Children are encouraged the explore and discuss the meaning of being British.
 At Oakfield Short Stay School specific opportunities focus on and develops in the pupils, through their own inquiry, an understanding of what it means to be ‘British’.
 For example, during the breakfast session where news and topical events are discussed.

 The focus of inquiry with pupils and through peer group interaction encouraging learners to:

 • describe their own identities and the groups that they feel they belong to;